 The goal was not to accrue credit card offers, however.
 It was to establish a credit history for Tamar so that when she graduates, she’s not starting from zero.
 Building credit is hugely important, and the actions you take as an undergraduate could influence how easily you transition into the professional world.

-See related: Choosing a student credit card
+See related: Best student credit card

 Your credit history affects your ability to qualify for jobs, apartments and loans

 Even if you have no intention of buying a car or home for the next 10 years, you still need a credit history.
 Oftentimes, landlords and property management companies will run credit checks on apartment applications.
 If your credit score is low or your history is nonexistent, you may be rejected, or you may have to put down a hefty cash deposit.

 “That is something that a lot of students don’t think about … your credit score can impact your ability to get a good apartment,” said Stephen Gunter, certified financial planner at Bridgeworth advisory firm.
 “We all think about what a credit score means when purchasing a house, but not everyone thinks what it can mean for renting as well.”